 After watching friends do this for years, here's the pattern that tends to work:

-Self-host: files and sync (Nextcloud or Seafile), photos (Immich or PhotoPrism), media (Jellyfin), RSS (Miniflux), bookmarks (Wallabag or LinkAce), password manager (Vaultwarden — because Bitwarden clients are polished and Vaultwarden is tiny).
+Self-host: files (Nextcloud or Seafile), photos (Immich or PhotoPrism), media (Jellyfin), RSS (Miniflux), bookmarks (Wallabag or LinkAce), password manager (Vaultwarden, because the Bitwarden clients are polished and Vaultwarden is tiny).

-Pay for: email (Proton or Fastmail), team chat (Slack or Discord for the small team, unless compliance demands otherwise), video meetings (a pay-per-minute option, because Jitsi is fine but not rock-solid at scale), source code hosting (GitHub for small public projects, plus Forgejo or Gitea only if your team is big enough).
+Pay for: email (Proton or Fastmail), team chat (Slack or Discord for a small team unless compliance demands otherwise), video meetings (a paid option, because Jitsi is fine but not rock-solid at scale), source code hosting (GitHub for small public projects, plus Forgejo or Gitea only if your team is big enough that the seat cost matters).

 The logic: self-host the things that are one-person, stateful, private, and infrequently trafficked.
 Pay for things that are team-facing, real-time, and where an outage means someone is blocked.